Solid or Stranded Conductor Cable, Which to Choose?

 The development of global economy has brought the world closer and closer.
 And this connection owes to Ethernet cables–one of the most important connectivity devices.
 Ethernet cables are used to connect PC, switches and routers to transmit and receive data.
 To build reliable connection, it’s important to select the suitable cables for specific applications.
 So this article will guide you how to choose appropriate cable categories from the side of cable structure–solid conductor or stranded conductor.

 Copper Ethernet cables have the types of Cat 5, Cat5e, Cat6, Cat6a, etc. according to different specifications.
-Copper Ethernet cables can also be divided into solid and stranded conductor cables as to different cable constructions.
+The Ethernet patch cable can also be divided into solid and stranded conductor cables as to different cable constructions.
 The following will explain about these two kinds of cables in details.

 Solid conductor cables are made up of a single, solid conducting wire.
 Solid conductors usually consist of bare copper wires with diameter between 22 and 24 AWG (American Wire Gauge units).
-For example, the diameter of Cat 5e UTP (Unshielded Twisted Pair) cables is 24AWG.
+For example, the diameter of UTP (Unshielded Twisted Pair) Cat5e patch cable is 24AWG.
 The benefit of large wires is that they can provide superior electrical characteristics to keep stable over a wide range of frequencies.
 Therefore, solid cables are well suitable for high speed Ethernet applications.

 Because of the large wire diameters, solid conductor cables have a lower DC resistance (The resistance is not good for signal transmission) and lower susceptibility to high frequency effects.
 This kind of cables can support longer distance transmission and higher data rates compared with stranded cables.
 But the large wire diameters also lead to disadvantages.
 The larger the core, the less inflexible the cable.
 If the cables were bent, they are very likely to be broken or affect the network performance.